hithesh98/to-do/README.md

 # To-do
 A simple to-do list web app.

-This project is still underdevelopment.
+This project is still under development.
 The goal is to build an intuitive task manager.